patrickbwarren/transam-triton/TRIMCC.md

 00000050  02 11 6e 16 cd 2b 00 cd  17 16 cd 33 00 c3 02 16  |..n..+.....3....|
 etc
 ```
-(the `-C` option prints the information out in the most useful format).
 From this one can see the tape header ends with the byte sequence `20
 04 78 16` where the last two bytes are the end address of the code in
 little-endian format as required by the tape header.
 Hence the actual